anvilistas/anvil-extras/docs/guides/modules/non_blocking.rst

     Returns an ``AsyncCall`` object.
 The *fn* will be called in a non-blocking way.

-    If the first argument is a string then the server function with name *fn_name* will be called in a non-blocking way.
+    If the first argument is a string, then the server function with the name *fn_name* will be called in a non-blocking way.

 .. function:: wait_for(async_call_object)